Penelope Shuttle interviews & reviews for Lyonesse

 '... a singular, arresting and moving book' - Kate Kellaway on Lyonesse, Poetry Book of the Month, The Observer

-Penelope Shuttle's thirteenth collection Lyonesse was published by Bloodaxe Books on 24 June 2021.
-Penelope will be launching the book with an in person event at Ledbury Poetry Festival on 9 July (also live streamed).
-Her joint live-streamed Bloodaxe launch event took place on 22 June.
-A film of the Bloodaxe launch and details of the Ledbury event are here.
+Penelope Shuttle's thirteenth book of poetry Lyonesse - two collections in one - was published by Bloodaxe Books on 24 June 2021.
+Penelope launched the book with an in person event at Ledbury Poetry Festival and online with Bloodaxe on 22 June 2021.
+Lyonesse was longlisted for the Laurel Prize 2022.